 It is very important that the SLC have up-to-date contact details for you especially if you move abroad or are close to finishing repaying your loan.

 In the subsequent pages, we cover how and when you pay back your student loans, whether you are an employee or complete a Self Assessment tax return.
-To use this guidance you need to select whether you are repaying a Plan 1, a Plan 2 or a postgraduate loan or a combination of these loans
+To use this guidance you need to select whether you are repaying Plan 1, Plan 2 or postgraduate loan or a combination of these loans:

 We also cover what to do about repaying your student loan if you go abroad for more than three months.

 You should be aware that students are often targeted by fraudsters pretending to be either the SLC or HMRC.
 There is information on GOV.UK about these types of phishing emails or phone calls.